Unit 1.3: Business Objectives

 Define the term corporate social responsibility [2]

-Explain why CSR could be described as a long-term strategy [4]
+Explain how CSR could be described as a long-term strategy [4]

-Explain what the difference is between genuine CSR and greenwashing [4]
+Analyse the difference between genuine CSR and greenwashing [4]

 Discuss whether or not CSR could be beneficial to lego in the long run [10]